AlbertNissim/Lagos-Assignment-5/README.md

 Code the Survey page to collect details from visitors to our website.
 Use bluehost database.
 Code the Login and Register pages.
 Make sure once a user is logged out they do not have access to private area of the website.

+Design Artist:

+In order to keep the website unified, I am not changing the template to Kostin's.
+The template will stay similar to how it is with updates to images, fonts, background colors, and minor shifts in layout.